slash3b/pirata/README.md

 this simple project shows films schedule of patria.md cinema in Chishinau

-### why? because the original site is ugly slow and not user fliendly
+why? because the original site is ugly, slow and not user friendly

-live version is available on pirata.md

-# Disclaimer - this is still work in progress.